Covenant of Heroes

 Religion in Covenant

 Freedom of religion is a central tenet in the laws of Covenant, enforced without any irony by the Priests of the Church.
 Any citizen of the city may worship whatever deity they wish, so long as their observances of religious rituals does not break any of Covenant’s other laws.
-Natives to the city refer to the gods of traditional religions brought in by off-worlders as “dead gods”, contrasting them with the “live gods” of the city, otherwise known as the Founders.
+Natives to the city refer to the gods of traditional religions brought in by off-worlders as “dead gods”, contrasting them with the “live gods” of the city, the Founders.

 There are shrines to these dead gods all over the Wards of the city, usually placed together in large temples and cared for by the Church.
 Within one of these temples, it would not be uncommon to find altars to competing gods, and there are frequently religious disagreements between pilgrims to these temples.
 However, most off-worlders quickly become acclimated to the casual religious climate of Covenant and over time, most cease to become offended.
 Each temple is built in more or less the same fashion, and conspicuously lacks any shrines to the “living gods” of Covenant.
 There is generally an image of the Dragon Above on the ceiling, the sigil of the Mind Among on the door, and the wrapped shroud of the Shadow Below in the center of the floor of the main hall, but beyond that, no worship of the Founders is performed within the temples.